The secret life of… fat cells

 Insulin is a hormone that acts by promoting blood sugar or glucose transport across the membrane of target fat cells, as well as muscle cells, liver cells and brain cells.
 Insulin acts on receptors in these cells, creating high-affinity insulin sensitivity or making the cells responsive to insulin.
 Activating a complex signalling network that triggers a cascade of signalling events.

-By signalling, we mean chemical communications that influence the target cellular processes, such as how efficiently they uptake glucose into the cells, also metabolism, and gene expression.
-Ultimately, insulin contributes to essential physiological functions including the regulation and management of blood sugar levels, energy homeostasis and body weight.
+By signalling, we mean chemical communications that influence the target cellular processes, such as how efficiently they uptake glucose into the cells, metabolic activity, and gene expression.
+Ultimately, insulin contributes to essential physiological functions including the regulation and management of blood sugar levels, energy homeostasis, and body weight.
+How?

-Significant disruption to this insulin receptor signalling network can result in insulin resistance, a condition in which the body doesn't respond well to the effects of insulin so the pancreas makes more insulin to overcome the resistance, leading to higher levels of insulin in the blood.
+Insulin plays a crucial role in metabolism by signalling fat cells to store fat.
+Significant disruption to this insulin receptor signalling network can result in insulin resistance, a condition in which the body doesn't respond well to the effects of insulin.
+As a result, the pancreas produces more insulin to overcome the resistance, leading to higher levels of insulin in the blood.
+Why is this a problem?

 Fat Cells and Energy Homeostasis